Direct Response Copy for Just Listed to Just Sold: The Playbook for Seller Leads

 What proof points are safe to use without crossing the line on claims?

-Use facts you can verify from MLS and your marketing logs, such as days to pending, number of showings, number of written offers, and list to sold ratio if your MLS supports it.
+Use facts you can verify from MLS and your marketing logs, such as days to pending, number of showings, number of written offers, and list-to-sold ratio if your MLS supports it.
 Avoid predictions and guarantees.
 Write as a process report, not a promise.
 If a number is not verifiable, skip it and use a qualitative proof point like a buyer pool strategy.

 How do I turn a Just Sold post into a lead capture instead of a trophy post?

 Add one specific next step that a homeowner can take in under a minute.
 That can be replying with a keyword, scanning a QR code, or filling out a short valuation form.
-Pair that action with a clear value exchange such as a pricing range, a prep plan, or the seven day launch plan you used.
+Pair that action with a clear value exchange such as a pricing range, a prep plan, or the seven-day launch plan you used.
 The post becomes a funnel, not a celebration.

 How big should my neighbor mail radius be for a single sale?